a-paija/Bank-Customer-Churn-Analysis/README.md

 A **Random Forest classification model** was developed to predict whether a customer is likely to churn.

 **Purpose of the Model:**
-The goal of this model is not just accuracy, but **actionability** — identifying *which customers are at risk before they leave*, so the bank can intervene proactively rather than reactively.
+The goal of this model is not just accuracy, but **actionability**, identifying *which customers are at risk before they leave*, so the bank can intervene proactively rather than reactively.

 ### Model Performance